langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.9.md

 - Add motion trail effect, which stretches stars and particles in the velocity direction.
 Can be toggled off in the settings.
 - Add Turkish translation, contributed by Erdem Uygun.
 - Migrate go-to-object operation in the camera info pane to use the smooth transitions API, which creates seamless, bumpy-free rides between two camera states.
-- Add a new API v2, which re-names and re-organizes the single access pont we had in the previous API into several modules grouped by function.
+- Add a new API v2, which re-names and re-organizes the single access port we had in the previous API into several modules grouped by function.
 It also improves documentation and standardizes function and parameter names when possible.
 - Adapt REST server and console to also accept APIv2 calls.
 - Add new setting to enable and disable notification messages, and add checkbox to preferences window.
 Notifications are off by default.
 Fixes [#847](https://codeberg.org/gaiasky/gaiasky/issues/847).
 - Update monospace fonts to include all supported characters, now using Liberation Mono.